Hello, world

 I still want a refactoring to make the #greeting

-function more idiomatic.
+method more idiomatic.

 block is an expression and we can make it the last evaluated one: